HADDAD-Riadh/HadoopJavaAPI/README.md

 #

-This app allows you to store files in a hadoop cluster.
+This api allows you to store files in a hadoop cluster.

  * For the test of this API, I used 2 NameNodes and three datanodes that are placed on 5 machines, the flows are sent to the active NameNode that is chosen automatically  and it manages communication with datanodes blocks in terms  of management ..... .